JOURNAL OF ALAA

 No part of the manuscript has already been published elsewhere;

-No part of the manuscript has been submitted for publication elsewhere, or will be submitted for publication elsewhere, until the Editor confirms in writing that the Journal does not intend to publish the manuscript;
+No part of the manuscript has been submitted for publication elsewhere, or will be submitted for publication elsewhere, until the Editors confirm in writing that ALAA does not intend to publish the manuscript;

 The manuscript is not defamatory; and

-You agree to indemnify JALAA and its Editor for any loss or damage arising from the breach of any of these warranties or for any other liability which may arise in connection with the publication of your manuscript.
+You agree to indemnify ALAA and JALAA’s Editors for any loss or damage arising from the breach of any of these warranties or for any other liability which may arise in connection with the publication of your manuscript.

 Publication in JALAA is primarily in electronic form (on the Internet and in downloadable PDF format).
-However, JALAA may publish your manuscript in print or other format.
-You license JALAA (without charge) to publish your manuscript in any format and allow third parties to do so on such terms as the Editor thinks fit.
+However, ALAA may publish your manuscript in print or other format.
+You license ALAA (without charge) to publish your manuscript in any format and allow third parties to do so on such terms as the Editors think fit.

 Although copyright in the manuscript remains with the author, you undertake to obtain the Editors' permission in advance of publishing the manuscript elsewhere.
 Permission for subsequent publication of the manuscript by you is usually granted, subject to identification of prior publication in JALAA including full citation information.